wp-plugins/featurific-for-wordpress/readme.txt

 = I can't get the plugin to install.
 Can you help me? = I'm sorry if the plugin is causing you problems.
 It has only recently been released (consider yourself an early adopter! :) ), so I still need to work through the bugs that weren't manifest in my development environment.
-Please email me (rich at [please don't spam me] byu period net) and I'll be happy to help you work through the bugs.
+Please [contact me](http://featurific.com/support) via the [Featurific.com support forum](http://featurific.com/support) and I'll be happy to help you work through the bugs.